Calculates empirical orthogonal functions via a covariance matrix (original version).

 function eofcov ( data : numeric, neval : integer ) return_val : numeric

-A multi-dimensioned array in which the rightmost dimension is the number of observations.
+A multi-dimensional array in which the rightmost dimension is the number of observations.
 Generally, this is the time dimension.neval

 A Scalar integer that specifies the number of eigenvalues and eigenvectors to be returned.
-This is usually less than or equal to the minimum number of observations or number of variables.
-3 to 5 typically.
+This is usually less than or equal to the minimum number of observations or number of variables, and is typically 3 to 5.

 Will contain the following attributes:

 - trace: A scalar value equal to the trace of the correlation/covariance matrix

 - eval: A one-dimensional array the same size as neval containing the eigenvalues in descending order.